Mirantis/pmlc_nova/README.md

 * $nova_conductor_workers    - The number of conductor workers
 * $role                      - [required] The role to apply.
 Valid values are 'controller' and 'compute'
 * $use_ceph                  - Whether or not to use Ceph for ephemeral storage.
 Defaults to true
-* $live_migration_flag       - The flag for the migrations setting in nova
 * $images_rbd_pool           - The ceph rbd pool for images
-* $images_type               - The type of images to use.
-Defaults to rbd
 * $rbd_user                  - The ceph rbd user